FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/AppReviewChecklist.md

       > Note: You can optionally add these links to your paywall using "Auxiliary Buttons" in the FreemiumKit paywall editor, but it's not a requirement.
 They are only required directly within your app to ensure users can access them even without/before/after making a purchase.

+## Transparent Communication

+1. **Label Paid Features in App Description**

+   - If you mention features that require payment, clearly indicate that in your description

+2. **Label Paid Features in Screenshots and Previews**

+   - If featuring premium content, add a label like "Premium Feature" / "Requires Subscription"
+   - For app preview videos, add a text overlay when showing premium features

+> Tip: If your app allows free access to one instance of a feature and requires payment for more, you might get away without mentioning in-app purchases at all.
+To be safe, mention that you have limited free content in your app and users need to pay for more.

 ## Conclusion

 Following this checklist will help ensure a smoother app review process when using FreemiumKit for in-app purchases.
 Remember to thoroughly test your app before submission and stay updated with Apple's latest guidelines.